JimDesu/basis-lang/spec.md

-                                   ;   resolves by the remaining precedence chain nf :: (GuiElement :: show)         ; the other contract, same machinery nf :: (FancyShow :: show)          ; WITNESS-selection &mdash; which also selects the ;   class: a witness family has exactly one class ;   (&sect;9.4), so naming the witness names the ;   contract nf :: show                         ; ambiguous when NumericField inhabits both Show ;   and GuiElement &mdash; error naming both classes ;   and these remedies
+                                   ;   resolves by the remaining precedence chain nf :: (GuiElement :: show)         ; the other contract, same machinery nf :: (FancyShow :: show)          ; WITNESS-selection &mdash; which also selects the ;   concept: a witness family has exactly one concept ;   (&sect;9.4), so naming the witness names the ;   contract nf :: show                         ; ambiguous when NumericField inhabits both Show ;   and GuiElement &mdash; error naming both concepts ;   and these remedies
 ```

-A class prefix spends the top precedence tier (&sect;9.15) on the *class*; the witness falls through the remaining chain.
-A witness prefix selects both at once &mdash; and this is why no composed both-at-once form exists or is needed: with the class explicit and the witness floating, write the class prefix; with both explicit, the witness prefix alone suffices, since no witness of `Show` can reach `GuiElement`; a witness-explicit-class-different reading is incoherent.
+A concept prefix spends the top precedence tier (&sect;9.15) on the *concept*; the witness falls through the remaining chain.
+A witness prefix selects both at once &mdash; and this is why no composed both-at-once form exists or is needed: with the concept explicit and the witness floating, write the concept prefix; with both explicit, the witness prefix alone suffices, since no witness of `Show` can reach `GuiElement`; a witness-explicit-concept-different reading is incoherent.
 One name always suffices.

-**The `{C::method}` command-reference form** (&sect;8.2) is a *different tool for a different job*: it names a class-method as a **command-typed value** &mdash; for storage, partial application, and the quasi-quote surface generally &mdash; with `{Ord::compare}` producing the `compare` method from `Ord` as a value.
+**The `{C::method}` command-reference form** (&sect;8.2) is a *different tool for a different job*: it names a concept-method as a **command-typed value** &mdash; for storage, partial application, and the quasi-quote surface generally &mdash; with `{Ord::compare}` producing the `compare` method from `Ord` as a value.
 It is not the dispatch-site disambiguation surface; a direct call disambiguates with the prefix forms above, and reaching for the command-reference machinery to resolve a dispatch conflates the two facilities.
 The two surfaces are deliberately presented side-by-side here: prefix forms select *at a dispatch*; the brace form *reifies a method as a value*.

 ### 9.17 Liskov-Style Opening of the Failure-Message Hierarchy

-The failure-message hierarchy (&sect;4) admits class-system-style opening &mdash; a payload class may extend an existing payload class, with subsumption rules governing how a child class may be raised at a parent's expected position.
-The rule is **Liskov covariance**: a payload whose declared class is a subclass of (or equal to) the position's expected class is well-formed at that position.
-A `.fail` site emitting a payload satisfying a child payload class is acceptable at any position expecting a parent class along the same class hierarchy; the dispatch flows through the more-specific class's dictionary, and class operations expected at the parent's level are dispatched soundly by the standard class-system subsumption (a child-class dictionary has, by construction, all the operations of every parent class in its chain).
+The failure-message hierarchy (&sect;4) admits concept-system-style opening &mdash; a payload concept may extend an existing payload concept, with subsumption rules governing how a child concept may be raised at a parent's expected position.
+The rule is **Liskov covariance**: a payload whose declared concept is a sub-concept of (or equal to) the position's expected concept is well-formed at that position.
+A `.fail` site emitting a payload satisfying a child payload concept is acceptable at any position expecting a parent concept along the same concept hierarchy; the dispatch flows through the more-specific concept's dictionary, and concept operations expected at the parent's level are dispatched soundly by the standard concept-system subsumption (a child-concept dictionary has, by construction, all the operations of every parent concept in its chain).

-The covariance rule is what makes payload-class covariance across message hierarchies (&sect;4.8) work end-to-end: a child message's payload class is a subclass of (or equal to) its parent's, so the parent-class handler's bound payload value &mdash; observed through the parent's class operations only &mdash; is operating on a value whose actual class supports those operations and more.
-The handler does not see the more-specific class's operations: the bound name's static type is the spec's class, and the handler is constrained to operate at that level of abstraction.
+The covariance rule is what makes payload-concept covariance across message hierarchies (&sect;4.8) work end-to-end: a child message's payload concept is a sub-concept of (or equal to) its parent's, so the parent-concept handler's bound payload value &mdash; observed through the parent's concept operations only &mdash; is operating on a value whose actual concept supports those operations and more.
+The handler does not see the more-specific concept's operations: the bound name's static type is the spec's concept, and the handler is constrained to operate at that level of abstraction.
 This is the design commitment that lets recovery handlers participate in extensible message hierarchies without coupling to concrete payload-type details.

 Failure-message hierarchies are governed by intra-module uniqueness and open downstream extension.
 Whether they should additionally participate in a named-selection mechanism in the style of &sect;9.15's witness coexistence is an acknowledged open question, deliberately deferred (Appendix H.8).

 ### 9.18 Buffer-Backed Dispatch Identity Capture

-When a buffer-backed value (a value of a domain, record, union, or buffer primitive &mdash; &sect;5) passes through a class-typed slot at any point in its lifetime, its dispatch identity is captured at that boundary.
+When a buffer-backed value (a value of a domain, record, union, or buffer primitive &mdash; &sect;5) passes through a concept-typed slot at any point in its lifetime, its dispatch identity is captured at that boundary.
 The captured identity is the child-type identity from before the upcast &mdash; the specific named domain or record, not the upcast type the slot's parent chain reaches.

-The capture point is the **first class-typed slot the value occupies** along the flow path.
+The capture point is the **first concept-typed slot the value occupies** along the flow path.
 At any later slot, the value's dispatch is determined by the previously-captured identity; subsequent transits through ordinary buffer-backed parameters do not re-capture identity.

-**Identity is lost when the value passes through an intermediate non-class-typed parent buffer-backed parameter.** If a `Point` (record over `[8]`) is passed to a parameter of type `[8]` (the parent of its layout), the parent parameter does not capture or carry the `Point` identity; the value is observed as `[8]`-typed by that parameter, and any later class-typed slot the value enters captures whatever identity is available at that point &mdash; which is `[8]`, not `Point`.
+**Identity is lost when the value passes through an intermediate non-concept-typed parent buffer-backed parameter.** If a `Point` (record over `[8]`) is passed to a parameter of type `[8]` (the parent of its layout), the parent parameter does not capture or carry the `Point` identity; the value is observed as `[8]`-typed by that parameter, and any later concept-typed slot the value enters captures whatever identity is available at that point &mdash; which is `[8]`, not `Point`.

-The motivating use case is class dispatch on values that flow through generic code: a class-typed receiver knows the value's specific identity (a `Point`, a `Date`, etc.), and the methods declared on that identity are dispatched correctly.
+The motivating use case is concept dispatch on values that flow through generic code: a concept-typed receiver knows the value's specific identity (a `Point`, a `Date`, etc.), and the methods declared on that identity are dispatched correctly.
 Generic code that operates on `[8]` does not know &mdash; and cannot infer &mdash; the specific identity, and its dispatch is bound to the generic level.
 The same static/dynamic fault line reappears at witness-bearing types: non-buffer values carry dispatch identity in-band (an embedded dictionary, &sect;9.22), while buffer-backed values carry it in the *type* (the mandatory-static witness component, &sect;9.23) &mdash; the identity-capture discipline of this section and the witness-component discipline are one design split, applied at the type level and the witness level respectively.

-### 9.19 Variant Class-Dictionary Slot
+### 9.19 Variant Concept-Dictionary Slot

-A variant slot's 3-word structure (&sect;5.12) includes a third word for a class dictionary, populated at construction when the variant's active candidate has class-typed methods or when the variant value will be dispatched through a class boundary.
+A variant slot's 3-word structure (&sect;5.12) includes a third word for a concept dictionary, populated at construction when the variant's active candidate has concept-typed methods or when the variant value will be dispatched through a concept boundary.
 The dictionary population is performed at the construction site of the variant &mdash; the same boundary that selects the active candidate.
-Consumption of the variant through a class-typed `::` dispatch reads the dictionary from the slot and proceeds per &sect;9.12.
+Consumption of the variant through a concept-typed `::` dispatch reads the dictionary from the slot and proceeds per &sect;9.12.

 The variant in the absent state has no active candidate; the dictionary slot is null.
 Dispatching through `::` on an absent-state variant slot is **undefined** at the language level: the typechecker rejects the dispatch with a static error when the absent state is structurally reachable, and the variant must be narrowed (`-<`) into a candidate state before dispatch.
 The narrowing operator handles the absent case explicitly per its grammar (&sect;7.14).

-The variant-class-dictionary slot composes with both Case A and Case B (&sect;9.9):
+The variant-concept-dictionary slot composes with both Case A and Case B (&sect;9.9):

 - **Case A.** A variant slot in a Case A position requires the type-variable bound to be satisfied by the active candidate's type.
 The dispatch flows through the hidden-parameter dictionary channel; the variant's word-3 dictionary is not involved.

-- **Case B, direct reuse.** When the variant type `V` is declared a member of the target class `C` (`.witness V : C`), the variant's word-3 dictionary is the V-as-C dictionary, populated at construction.
+- **Case B, direct reuse.** When the variant type `V` is declared a member of the target concept `C` (`.witness V : C`), the variant's word-3 dictionary is the V-as-C dictionary, populated at construction.
 The variant slot satisfies the Case B C-typed parameter by **direct slot copy**: the parameter receives a 3-word slot whose third word is exactly the dictionary the dispatch needs.

 - **Case B, wrap insertion.** When `V` is not declared a member of `C` but every candidate of `V` is individually a member of `C`, the typechecker inserts a **wrap** at the call boundary.
 The wrap is a tag-dispatched construction: it branches on the variant's word-1 tag and, per branch, builds a fresh Case B slot whose word 3 is the (candidate, `C`) witness's dictionary.
 The wrap is statically determined per candidate; the runtime cost is a single tag-branch plus the fresh slot construction.

 - **Statically rejected.** When `V` is not declared a member of `C` and some candidate of `V` is not a member of `C`, the value is not well-typed at the C-typed parameter position and the call is rejected at typecheck.

-The reuse-vs-wrap disambiguation is **static and local**: the typechecker examines only the variant type `V`, the target class `C`, and the visible witness declarations.
-No flow analysis of construction-time class context is required.
+The reuse-vs-wrap disambiguation is **static and local**: the typechecker examines only the variant type `V`, the target concept `C`, and the visible witness declarations.
+No flow analysis of construction-time concept context is required.

-### 9.20 Class-Method Fexpr-Typed Parameters
+### 9.20 Concept-Method Fexpr-Typed Parameters

-A class method's signature may declare a fexpr-typed parameter, subject to the fexpr-tainting discipline of &sect;6.14.
-The class-method dispatch boundary is treated as a partial-application boundary for tainting purposes: any fexpr-typed argument flows into the dispatched method's frame as a READ-mode parameter, with the fexpr-relevance taint carried through as if the dispatch were a direct call.
+A concept method's signature may declare a fexpr-typed parameter, subject to the fexpr-tainting discipline of &sect;6.14.
+The concept-method dispatch boundary is treated as a partial-application boundary for tainting purposes: any fexpr-typed argument flows into the dispatched method's frame as a READ-mode parameter, with the fexpr-relevance taint carried through as if the dispatch were a direct call.

-**The `FexprFailure` standard message.** When a fexpr-tainting violation is detected at a dispatch boundary &mdash; a fexpr-typed argument whose ceiling cannot be honored by the dispatched implementation &mdash; the language raises a `FexprFailure` failure with a payload identifying the violation. `FexprFailure` is a built-in failure message; its payload class and hierarchy are part of the standard library.
+**The `FexprFailure` standard message.** When a fexpr-tainting violation is detected at a dispatch boundary &mdash; a fexpr-typed argument whose ceiling cannot be honored by the dispatched implementation &mdash; the language raises a `FexprFailure` failure with a payload identifying the violation. `FexprFailure` is a built-in failure message; its payload concept and hierarchy are part of the standard library.

-**Defaults are incompatible with fexpr-typed parameters.** A class method with a fexpr-typed parameter cannot have a default body in the class declaration: the default body would need to be analyzable at class-declaration time, but the fexpr's defining frame `D` is not in scope at that point.
-The user resolves by either omitting the default (making the class method `.decl`-form only) or by avoiding fexpr-typed parameters on commands that need defaults.
+**Defaults are incompatible with fexpr-typed parameters.** A concept method with a fexpr-typed parameter cannot have a default body in the concept declaration: the default body would need to be analyzable at concept-declaration time, but the fexpr's defining frame `D` is not in scope at that point.
+The user resolves by either omitting the default (making the concept method `.decl`-form only) or by avoiding fexpr-typed parameters on commands that need defaults.

-**Partial application is compatible.** A command reference `{cmd: ..., my_fexpr, ...}` that binds a fexpr-typed argument at a class method's parameter position is well-formed under the &sect;8.2 partial-application rules and &sect;6.14 fexpr-tainting: the resulting command-typed value carries the fexpr-relevance taint, and its ceiling tracks the bound fexpr's `D`.
+**Partial application is compatible.** A command reference `{cmd: ..., my_fexpr, ...}` that binds a fexpr-typed argument at a concept method's parameter position is well-formed under the &sect;8.2 partial-application rules and &sect;6.14 fexpr-tainting: the resulting command-typed value carries the fexpr-relevance taint, and its ceiling tracks the bound fexpr's `D`.

 ### 9.21 Variants with Fexpr Candidates